-If you were to believe the recruitment videos, there are only two kinds of jobs you can do in the military: combat arms (including fighting magma monsters with a sword), and the kinds of slick, high-tech work that cause an instantaneous post-training morph into respected and high paying IT Jobs the instant you walk off of your first training command.
+If you were to believe the recruitment videos, there are only two kinds of jobs you can do in the military: Combat arms (including fighting magma monsters with a sword) and the kind of slick, high-tech work that causes an instantaneous post-training morph into respected and high-paying IT jobs the instant you walk off of your first training command.

 In the real world, most of us don’t do either one of those jobs (although the Marines are always looking for a few good volcano-slayers).
 Most military jobs are in support, and often have no direct civilian equivalent.
 Sure, a select few job fields have a pipeline right from the reactor room to the local nuclear power plant, but most skill sets require a bit of adjustment when it comes time to apply them to the civilian workforce.

 The good news is that it’s pretty common for even nontechnical military jobs to have at least some technical skills that can be useful to fill out a résumé or help justify a raise or promotion.
 Here are five skills learned in the military that veterans can use to help them in IT jobs.

 1.)
 Using PowerPoint in IT Jobs

 Even distinctly nontechnical job fields are often tasked with assembling statistics and project updates in the dreaded audiovisual presentation software.
 PowerPoint is nature’s way of facilitating communication between middle-enlisted managers and the upper chain of command.
 It’s the way we summarize the dumpster fire of reality and label it as “currently in progress.”
 The sad truth is that the same goes for the civilian world.

 PowerPoint presentations are incredibly common, and if you’ve got the skills to create a killer layout, it can make you a real asset to your company.
 The trick is to generate the slides and conning some other poor sucker to give the presentation.